Cauchy convergence in V-normed categories: The -normed categories and

 Since one also has $\kk\leq \bigwedge_xX(x,x)=|1_X^*|$, this proves the principal assertion of the Proposition.
 The additional claim may also be verified easily. \end{proof}

-\begin{remark} Alternatively, for a $\V$-distributor $\rho:X\lmodto Y$ one may set (cp. \cite{Lawvere73}) to make the category $\V\text{-}\mathsf{Dist}$ $\V$-normed; here the join runs over {\em all} mappings $\varphi:X\to Y$.
+\begin{remark} Alternatively, for a $\V$-distributor $\rho:X\lmodto Y$ one may set (see \cite{Lawvere73} and (\ref{Hausdorffmetric})) to make the category $\V\text{-}\mathsf{Dist}$ $\V$-normed; here the join runs over {\em all} mappings $\varphi:X\to Y$.
 The choice-free proof of this claim proceeds similarly to the proof for $|\rho|$.
-But, under the Axiom of Choice, and if the complete lattice $\V$ is (constructively) completely distributive (see \cite{Wood04, HST14}), one has in fact $|\!|\rho|\!|=|\rho|$ for all $\rho$.
-We note that the underlying lattices of all quantales considered in this paper so far are completely distributive; in particular $\mathsf 2$ and $\mathcal R_+$ are. \end{remark}
+But with the Axiom of Choice, if the complete lattice $\V$ is completely distributive, one has in fact $|\!|\rho|\!|=|\rho|$ for all $\rho$. \end{remark}

 For every $\V$-distributor $\rho:X\lmodto Y$ and all subsets $A\subseteq X,\;B\subseteq Y$, denoting their inclusion maps to $X$ and $Y$ by $\mathrm i_A$ and $\mathrm i_B$, respectively, we define